andrevidela/Research-report/Activity.md

 - GNN
   - idea: abstract over the data structure used for convolution, use categorical morphisms to convert from one object to the other (derivable euclidean spaces and finite descrete graphs)

+# 23.01

+Went to Capod course for teaching
+Edited and uploaded VOD from steam
 # 22.01

 - working on DataCon, CCon and NamedType